Ways to Get a Bigger Tax Refund

 You can increase the amount of your tax refund by decreasing your taxable income and taking advantage of tax credits.

-Below, we take a quick look at how tax returns work and offer ideas that could help you get a bigger refund—keeping more money in your pocket to put toward your financial goals.
+Read on to learn more about how tax returns work and tips that could help you get a bigger refund so you can keep more money in your pocket to put toward your financial goals.
 We’ll also discuss whether getting a big refund is really all it’s cracked up to be or if there might be a better target you can aim for in future years.

 How do tax returns work?

-When you file your tax return, you are essentially providing the IRS with the information it needs to determine your tax liability for the year—information about your income, interest or capital gains you may have earned, any deductions or credits you are claiming, your filing status, etc.
+When you file your tax return, you’re essentially providing the IRS with the information to determine your tax liability for the year.
+This includes details about your income, interest or capital gains you may have earned, any deductions or credits you’re claiming, your filing status, etc.

-Using this information, the IRS will determine how much taxable income you have for the year, which tax bracket you fall under and ultimately what your total tax bill is for the tax year.
-If your tax return shows that you have overpaid your taxes throughout the year—for example, because you withheld more from your paychecks than what you owe—you’ll get a tax refund.
+If your tax return shows that you’ve overpaid your taxes throughout the year—for example, because you withheld more from your paychecks than what you owe—you’ll get a tax refund.
 If it shows that you underpaid throughout the year, you’ll end up owing money.

 What determines how big your tax return is?

-Ultimately, to minimize what you owe in taxes and increase the likelihood of getting a bigger tax refund, you’ll need to find ways to reduce your taxable income—or the portion of your income that you’ll be required to pay taxes on.
-The good news is: By having a good understanding of tax regulation and working with a professional, there are many ways you can do this.
+You can influence the size of your tax return by adjusting either side of that equation.
+To minimize what you owe in taxes and increase the likelihood of getting a bigger refund, you’ll need to find ways to reduce your taxable income.
+This is the part of your income that you’re required to pay taxes on.
+The good news: By having a clear understanding of tax regulations and working with a professional, there are many ways you can do this.

 How to maximize your tax refund